bertrandclim/3S-GEOPROF-COMB/README.md

 Example Jupyter notebook showing how to work with the data product (`brief_intro.ipynb`).

 ### `/src`
-Source code used to produce the product.
-Please send me an email (check my GitHub profile for contact information) if you'd like to adapt this code to your needs.
-Check `/src/README.md` for more info.
+Codebase used to produce the product by processing along-track (level 2) input data.
+See `/src/README.md` for more details.